-Chicken Stew is a belly warming meal and perfect to serve when the weather is cooler!
-Juicy chicken, potatoes and sweet potatoes, onions and carrots are simmered in a rich seasoned chicken broth until tender.
+Chicken Stew is a delicious meal with chicken, potatoes and sweet potatoes, onions and carrots.
+It’s all simmered in a rich seasoned chicken broth until tender.
 It’s one of our all time favorite meals (along with beef stew)!

 How To Make Chicken Stew

 This simple chicken stew recipe is fully loaded with tender chicken and vegetables simmered in a deliciously seasoned broth!
-It’s easy to make and I know your family will love it as much as mine does!
+I use thighs because they tend to hold up better to the simmering but breasts can work well in this recipe too!

-- Soften onions/carrots/celery and add flour (this will help thicken).
+- Soften onions/carrots/celery and add flour (to thicken a bit).

 How To Thicken Chicken Stew